-How Chris Hadrill, a specialist employment solicitor, represented a client in settlement agreement negotiations and secured the client an increase of £3,000 to their redundancy package, as well as other amendments to the settlement agreement.
+Chris Hadrill, a specialist employment solicitor and partner at Redmans, represented a client in settlement agreement negotiations and secured the client an increase of £3,000 to their redundancy package, as well as other amendments to the settlement agreement.

-Sam got in touch with Redmans and Chris Hadrill, the partner in the employment department, called Sam to discuss her case with her.
-Chris took on board Sam’s concerns and represented her in her settlement agreement negotiations.
-He went through’s Sam’s settlement agreement in depth with her, discussed what amendments should be made to the agreement with Sam, and negotiated the matter directly with Sam’s employer for her.
+Alex got in touch with Redmans and Chris Hadrill, employment law specialist and Partner at Redmans.
+Chris took on board Alex’s concerns and represented her in her settlement agreement negotiations.
+He went through Alex’s settlement agreement in depth with her, discussed what amendments should be made to the agreement, and negotiated the matter directly with her employer.

-Chris made the point to Sam’s employer that no fair procedure (no procedure at all) had been followed before the employer decided that Sam wasn’t capable of doing the job any more, and negotiated a higher value of settlement agreement for Sam.
-He also managed to get Sam’s employer to release her from the non-compete covenant under Sam’s contract of employment and, further, to increase the period of garden leave that Sam’s employer was willing to give her.
-Finally, it was agreed that Sam’s employer would cover the entirety of Sam’s legal costs for the advice.
+Chris made the point to Alex’s employer that no fair procedure (no procedure at all) had been followed before the employer decided that Alex wasn’t capable of doing the job any more, and negotiated a higher-value settlement agreement for Alex.
+He also managed to get Alex’s employer to release her from the non-compete covenant and, further increase the period of garden leave that her employer was willing to offer.
+Finally, it was agreed that Alex’s employer would cover the entirety of Alex’s legal costs for the advice.